-- 6. A number of options were considered and explored in detail within the context of a Regulatory Impact Assessment which assisted the Department in identifying a preferred option.
-The other options considered were discounted either because it was felt that they would create an undue burden on retailers and district councils, for example, the option of introducing a licensing system, or that they wouldn't satisfactorily meet the Department's objectives. - 7.
-The preferred option, which has informed the Bill, is the introduction of a registration scheme alongside provisions which will enable the courts to prohibit retailers from selling tobacco for a set period of time if they commit a number of relevant tobacco offences.
+6. A number of options were considered and explored in detail within the context of a Regulatory Impact Assessment which assisted the Department in identifying a preferred option.
+The other options considered were discounted either because it was felt that they would create an undue burden on retailers and district councils, for example, the option of introducing a licensing system, or that they wouldn't satisfactorily meet the Department's objectives.

+7. The preferred option, which has informed the Bill, is the introduction of a registration scheme alongside provisions which will enable the courts to prohibit retailers from selling tobacco for a set period of time if they commit a number of relevant tobacco offences.
 This will provide a further deterrent to retailers from selling tobacco to persons under the age of 18, as well as providing an authorised officer of a district council with a list of tobacco retailers in the district of that council.
+Following consideration of comments received during Committee Stage, the registration system has been changed from a council by council system to a central registration system.
 Provisions in the Bill will also allow for fixed penalty notices to be issued for a number of tobacco-related offences, including that of selling tobacco to persons under the age of 18.
+An offence of purchasing tobacco on behalf of a minor has also been added following representations from stakeholders during Committee Stage.